Sam-Max/rcmltb/README.md

 - Clean cloud trash
 - View storage info

-### qBittorrent
-- Qbittorrent support for torrent and magnets
-- Select files from Torrent before downloading
-- Edit global options from bot settings

-### Aria2c
-- Aria support for direct download links
-- Netrc support
-- Direct link authentication from bot
-- Edit global options from bot settings

 ### Mirror
 - From Telegram to cloud
 - Link/Torrent/Magnets/Mega to cloud
 - Mirror to local (no cloud)
 - Mirror to multiple clouds at the same time.
-- Renaming for Telegram files
 - Files in batch from Telegram restricted channels
 - Links in batch
 - Queue system

 ### Leech
 - Link/Torrent/Magnets/Mega to Telegram
-- Thumbnail for each user
-- Set upload as document or as media for each user
 - Files in batch from Telegram restricted channels
 - Links in batch
 - Upload files to a superGroup/channel.
 - 4gb file with premium account

+### Others
+- Index support (rclone index for all remotes)
+- Load and overwrite rclone.conf file from bot

-### Status
+### From Base Repository
+- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
+- Mongo Database support
+- Save owner settings
+- Save user settings, including thumbnails.
+- Ssve private files(token.pickle, config.env and accounts.zip) from bot
+- Save RSS last recorded data
+- Rss feed with filter support
+- Aria support for direct download links
+- Netrc support
+- Qbittorrent support for torrent and magnets
-- Status while downloading and uploading
+- Select files from Torrent before downloading
+- Edit global options from bot settings
-- Status Pages for unlimited tasks
+- Renaming for Telegram files
-- Cancel all buttons for choosing specific tasks status to cancel

-### Archives
+- Direct link authentication from bot
 - Extract and Zip link/file from Telegram to cloud
 - Extract and Zip folder/file from cloud to Telegram
 - Using 7-zip tool to extract all supported files
 - Extract rar, zip and 7z with or without password

-### Database
-- Mongo Database
-- Save owner settings
+- Status Pages for unlimited tasks
-- Save user settings, including thumbnails.
+- Thumbnail for each user
-- Save private files (rclone.conf, token.pickle, etc)
-- Save RSS last recorded data

-### RSS
-- Rss feed with filter support

-### Others
-- Load and overwrite token.pickle, rclone.conf, config.env and accounts.zip from bot
-- Edit config variables from bot
-- Index support (rclone index and cloudfare workers index with google drive)

-### From Base Repository
-- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
-- Mongo Database support
+- Set upload as document or as media for each user
+- Cancel all buttons for choosing specific tasks status to cancel
 - Mega.nz for mega links
 - Ytdl support
 - Docker support
+- Cloudfare workers index support for google drive
 - Shell and Executor
 - Extensions Filter for the files to be uploaded/cloned
 - Select files from Torrent before downloading